cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 - Any samples which have critically low coverage.
 There is no defined threshold, but samples with less than 85% coverage should be considered carefully.
 - Any problematic regions that systematically did not get amplified (amplicon dropout).

-We will also collect several critical quality metrics that we will use to produce a supplementary file to our final analysis report.

 :::exercise
 To assess the quality of our assemblies, we can use the **_MultiQC_ report** generated by the pipeline, which compiles several pieces of information about our samples.
 If you need a reminder of where to find this file, consult the [Consensus > Output Files](04-consensus.html#Output_Files) section of the materials, or the [Viralrecon output documentation](https://nf-co.re/viralrecon/2.5/output).